 I like to think of the Rule of Thirds as a suggestion, not a rule.
 If you think of it, as a rule, you can become singular and fixated on adapting every single composition to the ‘rule’.
 That kills creativity.

 An easy way to apply the Rule of Thirds is by using what I call ‘anchors’.
 Anchors help with edge control and create some really nice lines in your composition.
 I think about it like this – using the Rule of Thirds, place an element on one of the bottom corners intersect lines, while placing your focal point on the opposite intersect in the top of the frame.
 Doing this creates great flow in your image and connects your important elements to your focal point.

 See how the tree in the bottom right is serving as an anchor for the frame.
 You can draw a line from the tree to the mountains, which are the focal point of the scene.
 I made sure my edges are clean, I want no distracting elements creeping on the edges because those things will draw the eye away from the focal point.
 I was also thinking about spacing, see the separation between the tree and the rainbow?
 That is intentional.
 Spacing is key to ensure simplicity and reduce distractions.

-This is not a particular strong composition, in my opinion.
-I was working with what the Himalaya gave me.
+This is not a particularly strong composition, in my opinion.
+I was working with what the Himalayas gave me.
 I tried to anchor the frame on the bottom right with the bush.
 Multiple diagonals are working together in this image.
 See how the valley coming in on the bottom right creates a diagonal with the brightest light in the image – that is where I want the eye to go.

 Get out there and try shooting with the Rule of Thirds in mind.
 It is a simple concept that can immediately make your photos better.
-Do not get short sighted, though, and consider it a ‘rule’ that you need to follow at all times.
+Do not get short-sighted, though, and consider it a ‘rule’ that you need to follow at all times.
 As I demonstrated above, I recommend trying to include anchors in some of your images.